mohanmca/cassandra_playground/README.md

 -   If token is distributed in contiguous-range to a physical node, it won't help when new-node joins
-    -   Hence every node will not get contiguous token range for its capcity
+    -   Hence every node will not get contiguous token range for it's capcity
 -   Bootstraping new node is complex in peer-to-peer without vnodes
 -   Adding/Removing nodes in distributed system is complex, it can't just rely on the number of physical node
 -   Vnodes eases the use of heterogeneous machines in a cluster.
-Better machine can have more vnodes than older.
+Better machine can have more vnodes than other.
 -   We can't move all the data of one-physical node to other node when new-node joins
     -   It put strain on the node that transfers the data